CalebBarnes/cookie-ai-cli/README.md

 }
 ```

+#### Custom Local API

-example settings using your own OpenAI compatible API on your local network:
+To use a custom OpenAI-compatible API on your local network:

 ```json
 {